githubtraining/security-strategy-essentials/responses/00_introduction-issue.md

 - Opt-in to vulnerability alerts for private repositories
   - _Note: These security settings are default for public repositories that are not forks._
 - Detect and fix vulnerable dependencies when notified by a vulnerability alert
+- Automate outdated dependency detection with dependabot
 - Follow security best practices to protect sensitive data by using a `.gitignore` file
+- Remove sensitive data and files committed to a repository

 ### New to GitHub?